bedrocklinux/bedrocklinux-userland/README.md

 Unpackage
 ---------

-First, unpackage the files int the location you would like Bedrock Linux to be installed.
+First, unpackage the files in the location you would like Bedrock Linux to be installed.
 If you received this as a tarball, you can run:

     cd /path/to/bedrock's/root/directory